Iyanla: Fix My Life

 Iyanla: Fix My Life is an American reality television series hosted by Yoruba priestess, life coach and relationship expert Iyanla Vanzant on the Oprah Winfrey Network.
 A sneak preview episode aired on June 2, 2012, and the series debuted with a two-part series premiere on September 15 and September 16, 2012.

-On March 17, 2021, it was announced that the eleventh and final season will premiere on April 10, 2021.
-It was also announced that the series would conclude with a two-hour farewell special on May 22, 2021.
+On March 17, 2021, it was announced that the series would conclude with a two-hour farewell special on May 22, 2021.

 Background

 Iyanla: Fix My Life features Vanzant helping people overcome difficulties in their lives.
 Each episode focuses on a specific problem posed by the story of one guest (or group of guests), with pre-taped production pieces at the guest's home and interviews with Iyanla that provide commentary throughout the show.
 Iyanla attempts to bring a different perspective to the situation and updates are provided to viewers at the close of each episode regarding the guest's progress since the date of filming.